-dedicated telephone line that can be reached from Italy through the toll-free number 800727428 and from abroad through the toll-free number +3901118570015.
+dedicated telephone line that can be reached from Italy through the number +390281480081.
 Reports via telephone line can be made in Italian and English.
 Check attachment for any specific arrangements by country.

 Sending e-mails to the Ethics Committee's mailbox (comitatoetico@lavazza.com) indicating as "Confidential" the content of the communication.